AleLuppi/openstrength/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.
 These might include in-project alternative solutions, or external features from different projects.

+**Existing features it is based on**
+If the feature is not brand-new, but rather it is an extension of an already implemented feature, reference it here.
+If available, also mention original feature request issue.

 **Screenshots**
 If available, share any screenshots that explain your feature (e.g. from a similar project, or depicting one of our pages where your feature should be inserted).
 Add comments when needed.